 In the presentations and submissions made to the Commission in this proceeding there has been a continual suggestion that electric restructuring in California has been a failure, or that it has harmed California ratepayers.
 WPTF strongly rebuts that contention and notes that the price structure which has been imposed during the rate freeze period has largely caused consumers to be denied the benefit of low prices.

-At the time restructuring began in 1998, rates were frozen for customers at the June, 1996 [check date?] level, less a 10% discount for residential and small commercial customers.
-On a statewide basis, those frozen rates included approximately a 7 cents/kWh factor.
-If the utilities were able to purchase power below that frozen rate factor, the savings accrued not to the ratepayers, but rather to the utilities’ stranded cost recovery efforts.
+At the time restructuring began in 1998, rates were frozen for customers at the June10 1996 level, less a 10% discount for residential and small commercial customers.
+On a statewide basis, those frozen rates included an average generation component of approximately 6.7 cents/kWh factor.
+If the utilities were able to purchase power below that frozen rate component, the savings accrued not to the ratepayers, but rather to the utilities’ stranded cost recovery efforts.
 Therefore, consumers have not benefited from the fact that the generation competition fostered by electric restructuring has resulted in lower prices for every month since the California Power Exchange began its operations up until June 2000.
 Instead, the utility holding companies have been the exclusive and direct beneficiary of those savings.
 As the following graph demonstrates, the average monthly price of electricity has been well below the average generation price under the utilities’ frozen cost of service rates for the majority of time since restructuring commenced in California.
 [NOTE: can we demonstrate that the average cost of power since restructuring began, even with the recent price increases, has been below the embedded generation rates?]

 [NOTE: we should add a horizontal line to this chart that shows the frozen generation rate element of $67.45/MWh.]